mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 <img src="04-uncertainty_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 Now let's run the same function for eigenvector centrality, this time using the default arguments in the function we created rather than calling them directly.
-Note that we modified two lines of code to change igraph::betweenness(net) to igraph::eign_centrality(net)$vector.
-Because the eigen_centrality function outputs more than just the centrality values, we need to include the vector call.
+Note that we modified two lines of code to change `igraph::betweenness(net)` to `igraph::eign_centrality(net)$vector`.
+Because the `eigen_centrality` function outputs more than just the centrality values, we need to include the vector call.

 ```r